The Poolsafe Quality Management Scheme (Poolsafe) is an independent assessment of public pools.

 - Dave McKenzie – Community Leisure Management

-The PoolSafe Advisory Group provides advice, industry feedback and leadership to NZRA with regard to the PoolSafe Scheme.
-The purpose is to assist with the review and development of the PoolSafe Business Plan in order to ensure the ongoing quality and growth of the scheme.
+The Poolsafe Advisory Group provides advice, industry feedback and leadership to Recreation Aotearoa with regard to the Poolsafe Scheme.
+The purpose is to assist with the review and development of the Poolsafe Business Plan to continuously improve and grow the scheme.

 - Matthew Greenwood - Waimakariri District Council